ChroniusHealth/interview-crawler/README.md

 yarn
 ```

-3. If installation is successful (no errors), you can launch the application:
+3. If installation is successful (no errors), you can launch the script:

 ```bash
 yarn start